Performance Tuning in Talend

 Example values you can try depending on your system RAM:

-Performance tuning in Talend is not about redesigning everything - it’s about making smart adjustments to eliminate bottlenecks.
+Performance tuning in Talend is not about redesigning everything -- it is about making smart adjustments to eliminate bottlenecks.
+If you are experiencing memory-related slowdowns, see our dedicated guide on solving heap memory issues in Talend.
 By pushing work to the database, handling lookups efficiently, using bulk operations, and managing resources wisely, you can make your Talend jobs faster, scalable, and production-ready.
+For a broader perspective on optimizing compute workloads, read our article on managing compute workloads for ETL vs analytics.

 Burning Questions